Dame Sylvia Crowe Award for Outstanding International Contribution to People, Place and Nature

 - Innovation: explain how the scheme is unique or special, together with any unusual or demanding problems which were solved

-- Why this scheme deserves to win an award
+- Unique features of this entry and why this scheme deserves to win an award

 - List of contractors and partners to be credited in publicity materials if the entry wins an Award

 - File upload: Submission document addressing the Specific Requirements for Entry set out above, in PDF format, 100MB max file size.
-Refer to the Hard Copy / Submission Document Submission Requirements for more details of what to include in this document.
+Refer to the Submission Document Requirements on the ‘How to Enter’ page for more details of what to include in this document.

 - Images upload: You can upload up to 15 images (JPEG, at least 300dpi) from your submission document, to be featured in promotional material and publicised by the LI.
 For each image, you will need to provide a brief description, image credit and confirmation that it can be used in publicity.